 The progress of each child is monitored and information is given to parents through reports and regular consultation.
-Pupils undergo formal assessment each term and progress between each term is carefully monitored to ensure that every child reaches their potential.
+From Year 1 upwards, pupils undergo formal assessment each term and progress between each term is carefully monitored to ensure that every child reaches their potential.
 Informal and on-going assessment takes place throughout the lessons.
 The assessment policy is available on request.